hausen8/cold-end/README.md

 To avoid a jumping value to interrupt the loop, turn the potentiometer slightly into one direction.

-**NOTE:** If your stepper speed is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" since they define the stepper timing.
-After changing any of these values, you will need to repeat steps 3 and 4 to calibrate the displayed quantity.
+**NOTE:** If your stepper speed is too high and you have already set your microsteps to maximum, decrease "max_flow_rate" which defines the stepper timing.
+After changing the value, you will need to repeat steps 3 and 4 to calibrate the displayed quantity.

 **NOTE:** If spit mode at times does not start, it is most likely that your mist switch is bouncing.
 In this case, increase "switch_debounce" slightly.